 A: EU students should apply through

-UCAS where you can apply online.
+UCAS where you can apply

-you will receive personal guidance and help throughout the
+that you will receive personal guidance and help throughout the

 admissions process.
 Please download an

 application form and learn more.

 outside the EU will not usually be able to study part-time.
 In

 order to get a visa and gain entry clearance to study in the UK,

 you will have to be enrolled on a full-time course.
 Individual

 A: Find out more about our English language entry